GreekFellows/pngrtrppr/issues/01-syntax-issues.md

 ## Solution 1: strings and the `write` statement

-This solution requires the implementation of a string data type, which as literals can be represented by a sequence of characters enclosed by double quotes (`"`).
+This solution requires the implementation of a string data type, which as literals can be repre sented by a sequence of characters enclosed by double quotes (`"`).
 Below are examples of valid strings:

 	"hello"
 	""